 In 1918, he either expanded his existing holdings or moved to the gardens on Beechboro Road that previously belonged to Lee Sang.

-He married Jean Hume (who may have been known as Gladys) and had two daughters - Sylvia and Evelyn.
+He married Jean Hume (who may have been known as Gladys) and had two daughters - Evelyn (b.
+July 1932) and Sylvia (b.
+October 1933).
 His daughters remembered his hard work, simple and clean house and his excellent cooking.
 His wife died sometime before 1947.

 He remained in Beechboro Road until well into the late 1940s or early 1950s.
 In his retirement years he lived in Maylands, James Street in Northbridge and Leederville.